iitimii/Cam-Ai/README.md

 # Hardware
-- The pan-tilt hat camera centers a subject by minimizing the error between the nose of the subject and the center of the screen
+- The pan-tilt hat camera centers a subject by minimizing the error between the nose of the subject and the center of the screen using a bang-bang controller (using a fixed control response)

 # Backend Description
 - The system was created to stream the footage from the raspberry pi onto a client-facing web application.